nglasl/silverstripe-extensible-search/README.md

     - "FulltextSearchable('Title, MenuTitle, Content, MetaDescription')"
 ```

 When considering the search engine to use, full-text has some important limitations.
-The above can also be applied for `File`, however it does not support custom data objects or fields.
+This can also be applied for `File`, however it does not support any further customisation.

 #### Custom Search Engine